 I often meet young filmmakers who are interested in getting into the cinematic medium but are unsure how to begin.
 Should I take a course?
-If that's your goal, our online video making course is for photographers who want to add a video making certificate to their skillset, or amateur videographers who want to learn how to use today’s technology to produce professional-quality work.
 Get a job PA'ing on a film set?
 Buy a camera and just dive into making movies?
 Obviously the answer is different for every person but a great place to start is in your own living room.

 People often forget just how long motion pictures have been around.
 Delving into film's rich history can be an inspiring and rewarding experience.
 Not only will embracing your inner cinephile make a you a more well rounded filmmaker but it will also give you a frame of reference for the endless array of possibilities that can be created with a story and a camera.

 Older films often get a bad rap by contemporary audiences as being too slow or inaccessible.
 While this is true for some movies we should realize that over the last hundred years countless masterpieces have been made that have changed the medium forever.
 Many of these works are every bit as astounding as when they were first released.

 Anyone who mocks silent film hasn't experienced the power of Renee Maria Falconetti's soul-penetrating eyes in Carl Theodor Dreyer's 1928 Masterpiece, "The Passion of Joan of Arc."
 Want to see a film that sparked an actual riot at the Cannes Film Festival?
 Watch Alejandro Jodorowsky's "The Holy Mountain," and rest assured you'll never be the same.